How Does Behavioural Interviewing Training Work?

 A Typical Course

 This will give you an idea of the in-house course content.
 We will tailor this to your requirements.

 What behavioural Interviewing is and how the questioning process works.

 We can accredit any of the training we provide for you.

-You will be able to show that your people have been trained to an agreed standard.
+You will be able to show that we have trained your people to an agreed standard.

 You will receive a course certificate produced by the Institute of Training and Occupational Learning.

 Behavioural Interviewing Accreditation Case Study